50 Best Sci-Fi Books of All Time

 32. Old Man’s War by John Scalzi

-A fresh take on military science fiction, where ageing humans are given new bodies to fight in interstellar wars.
+A fresh take on military sci-fi, where aging humans are given new bodies to fight interstellar wars.
+Fast-paced and clever.

 31. Contact by Carl Sagan